Skip to content

 5454260616_735a8c3290_m

 I know what you are feeling.
-It is 2:00 in the morning and you need to be up by 7:00am.
+It is 2:00 in the morning, and you need to be up by 7:00 a.m.
 You have been tossing and turning for hours.
 You are frustrated and do not understand why you cannot sleep.
-If you are reading this you are in the right place.
+If you are reading this, you are in the right place.
 I totally understand.
-Growing up my father had terrible insomnia.
+Growing up, my father had terrible insomnia.
 He could not sleep past 1:00 in the morning.
-At 1:00 every morning he would wake up.
-With my help he has seen much much improvement in his sleep.
-If you are looking for some decent sac time you should read on.
-Hopefully you will find some of the information about acupuncture and Chinese medicine helpful.
+At 1:00 every morning, he would wake up.
+With my help, he has seen much improvement in his sleep.
+If you are looking for some decent sleep time, you should read on.
+Hopefully, you will find some of the information about acupuncture and Chinese medicine helpful.

-At my acupuncture office in Mamaroneck, New York patients come in for a wide array of complaints.
-Everything ranging from Infertility and PMS to Fibromyalgia.
+At my acupuncture office in Mamaroneck, New York, patients come in for a wide array of complaints, everything ranging from infertility and PMS to fibromyalgia.
 A complaint many of my clients share is insomnia.
-Some have trouble falling asleep while others have trouble staying asleep.
-Others just wake a little bit too early.
+Some have trouble falling asleep, while others have trouble staying asleep.
+Others just wake up a little bit too early.
 Sleep is one of the most important things we do as humans.
-While sleeping our body repairs itself and re energizes.
-Sleep plays an important role in immune function, metabolism, memory, learning and many other vital processes in the body.
-So basically if you are not getting a good nights rest your body and mind will not function optimally.
-That means anxiety, depression, weight gain. fatigue, easily catch colds, forgetfulness, lessened ability to deal with stress, chronic pain etc.
+While sleeping, our bodies repair themselves and re-energize.
+Sleep plays an important role in immune function, metabolism, memory, learning, and many other vital processes in the body.
+Basically, if you are not getting a good night’s rest, your body and mind will not function optimally.
+This can lead to anxiety, depression, weight gain, fatigue, easily catching colds, forgetfulness, a diminished ability to deal with stress, chronic pain, etc.

-It does not matter what else is going on with their health.
-If a patient is suffering from insomnia it needs to be addressed as part of the treatment plan.
-Without a good nights rest it will be difficult to get big changes in other aspects of a persons health.
+It does not matter what else is going on with a patient’s health.
+If a patient is suffering from insomnia, it needs to be addressed as part of the treatment plan.
+Without a good night’s rest, it will be difficult to achieve significant changes in other aspects of a person’s health.

-From my time working as an acupuncturist in Manhattan, Queens and now in Mamaroneck, NY I have found there to be four or five main types of insomnia and each has their own cause.
-Some types of insomnia are greatly helped by diet and lifestyle while others require acupuncture, Chinese herbal medicine or tuina massage.
+From my time working as an acupuncturist in Manhattan, Queens, and now in Mamaroneck, NY, I have found there to be four or five main types of insomnia, each with its own cause.
+Some types of insomnia are greatly helped by diet and lifestyle, while others require acupuncture, Chinese herbal medicine, or tuina massage.
 Many patients have a combination.

 Stress Induced Insomnia

-The most common type of insomnia I see is from stress.
-These patients are constantly moving.
-Both physically and mentally.
-They work long hours and have a lot going on in their personal lives.
-They are constantly pushing themselves.
-They also have neck tightness, jaw tightness, PMS, constipation, IBS plus other stress related conditions.
-When they lay down to go bed their minds just do not shut off.
-If they can fall asleep they are often restless.
-These patients just need to learn how to relax.
-It is actually not that difficult to treat this type of insomnia.
-You may need to make some changes in life style.
+The most common type of insomnia I see is caused by stress.
+These patients are constantly moving—both physically and mentally.
+They work long hours and have a lot going on in their personal lives, constantly pushing themselves.
+They also experience neck tightness, jaw tightness, PMS, constipation, IBS, and other stress-related conditions.
+When they lay down to go to bed, their minds just do not shut off.
+If they can fall asleep, they are often restless.
+These patients need to learn how to relax.
+It is not actually difficult to treat this type of insomnia, but some changes in lifestyle may be necessary.

 Here are some suggestions:

-• First off, these clients need to avoid caffeine.
-Coffee and tea.
-For those that must have coffee it is best to drink it early in the morning or not at all.
+• First, these clients need to avoid caffeine, including coffee and tea.
+For those who must have coffee, it is best to drink it early in the morning or not at all.

-• Avoid doing a lot of cardio exercise.
-Running, heavy cycling etc. In my experience intense cardio will actually make the body more tense in the long run.
-Best type of exercise would be walking in the park, yoga, swimming, meditation, dancing etc. Something light that also allows for relaxation.
+• Avoid doing a lot of cardio exercise, such as running or heavy cycling.
+In my experience, intense cardio can make the body more tense in the long run.
+The best types of exercise would be walking in the park, yoga, swimming, meditation, or dancing—something light that also allows for relaxation.

-• Avoid too much visual stimulation before bed.
-Especially television, smartphones, tablets etc. All the stimulation will tell your brain it is time to be awake.
+• Avoid too much visual stimulation before bed, especially from television, smartphones, and tablets.
+All this stimulation tells your brain it is time to be awake.

 • These patients would also benefit from foot soaking before bed.
 Click on the link to learn more.
 Some patients notice profound changes in sleep from foot soaking alone.